-CFN is pleased to announce our 16th annual Boot Camp will be held June 27-July 1st, 2022, at Colorado State University in Fort Collins, CO, in partnership with the CSU Warner College of Natural Resources and the University of Wyoming Haub School of Environment and Natural Resources.
+CFN is pleased to announce our 17th annual Boot Camp will be held June 5-9, 2023, at the Yale School of the Environment in New Haven, CT, in partnership with the Yale Center for Business and the Environment.
 The Boot Camp is a week-long intensive workshop that helps mid-career professionals utilize innovative and effective financing strategies to increase social and ecological resilience.

 For more information on applying to the Boot Camp, please refer to our frequently asked questions: